Blog

 You are invited!

 The monthly Real Estate Commission meetings are always open to the public, and you are invited to attend in person or online via Zoom.
-The meeting this month is August 16th here at the Commission building.
+The meeting tomorrow is here at the Commission building, 1313 Navaho Drive, Raleigh, NC.
 A Zoom link will be available at ncrec.gov on the day of the meeting.

 News